HiCiChlid/Pyspark_ClusterinDocker_Localareanet/README.md

     6.4.
 Input `sudo apt-get update`;
     6.5.
 Input `sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin`;
     6.6.
 Input `sudo docker run hello-world` to vertify the installation;
     6.7.
-Refer to https://docs.docker.com/engine/install/linux-postinstall/ to do more things for docker，e.g., non-root user, starting on boot.
+Refer to the [link](https://docs.docker.com/engine/install/linux-postinstall/) to do more things for docker，e.g., non-root user, starting on boot.
   7. Install spark and some other softwares as the master node through dockerfile `docker build -t your_image_name:master https://raw.githubusercontent.com/HiCiChlid/geosci-pyenv/main/dockerfile`.
      Install the slave node through dockerfile `docker build -t your_image_name:slave https://raw.githubusercontent.com/HiCiChlid/pysparkcluster_indocker_bynetworkcable/main/dockerfile`
      You can choose which node to deploy on which one machine.